-City of Madera Sewer Maintenance Division staffs are required to complete various types of training as listed below.
-They are also encouraged to study and prepare for CWEA Certification exam.
-City contracted services are performed by State Certified Contractors and required to abide to State and City standards.
-Another goal is to train public on importance of FOG control by developing and distributing "Guide for Grease Control".
+The City's Sewer Maintenance Division staff are required to complete various types of training as listed below; they are also encouraged to study and prepare for the CWEA Certification exam.
+City contracted services are performed by State Certified Contractors that are required to abide to State and City standards.
+Another goal is to train the public on the importance of FOG control by developing and distributing a "Guide for Grease Control."
+A list of the training requirements for City Sewer Maintenance Division staff are as follows:

 - Customer Service

 - Sexual Harassment

-- Class B Drivers License
+- Class B Driver's License

 - CWEA Certifications

 - Sewer Mainline Cleaning (Jet Rodder with various nozzles, power snake for laterals)

 - Forklift

 - Confined Space

 - Gas Detection

 - Traffic Control

 - USA Locating

 - SSO Prevention and response

 - Sewer Lift Station pump repairs

 - Wellness Program

 - Worker's Comp

+- As needed equipment training, when new equipment is acquired.
+The equipment supplier is typically used to train appropriate personnel.